Curious about astrology? Here’s an overview of different pieces of that cosmos.

 I use electional astrology when I’ve sorted out a couple of possible practical dates for some kind of ritual work (usually stuff like religious initiations, or other things where you basically get one shot, and it’s nice to get as many things lining up for the result you want as possible.)
 Sometimes there’s only one night it’s feasible, and you just go with that and cope, but if you have choices, electional astrology can help sort out some of the options.

 (There’s also related stuff, that if you have a fixed date – say, an election – you can use astrology to suggest the things that may be particularly effective in advertising for that election at which times, say.
-I am less sure I believe this one, but I saw some posts, now long-since lost, about this in the most recent US presidential election, and I at least thing it’s an interesting thing to poke at as a mental puzzle.)
+I am less sure I believe this one but I at least thing it’s an interesting thing to poke at as a mental puzzle.)

-(I would never accept or deny someone on the basis of the chart.
+I would never accept or deny someone on the basis of the chart.
 But I have fairly regularly looked at a comparison between charts that suggests communication might be an issue, or that someone’s goals might be in a very different place than what I’m offering, and start with questions about those things, rather than somewhere else.
-Because there’s a very large number of potential places to start, and only so many I’m going to get to in the first couple of hours of conversation.)

 Looking back at history